FunkyE9th/Test/docs/mesh.md

       - To flash

         ```
+        nrfjprog -e
         west flash
         ```

    5. Build and flash for node 3

-      For this demo will use the BL654 for node 3
+      For this demo will use the BL654 dev kit for node 3

       - Modify main.c to use the node 3 UUID